vidstack/player/apps/site/src/routes/docs/player/[...1]getting-started/[...7_deep]releases/march-2022.md

 ---
 title: Release (March 2022)
+description: See what's new in the March 2022 release!
 ---

 The March 2022 release includes major changes and improvements to the player Beta as we progress